-The primary purpose of surgical gloves is to act as a protective barrier to prevent possible transmission of diseases between healthcare professionals and patients during surgical procedures.
+The primary purpose of surgical gloves is to act as a protective barrier to prevent the possible transmission of diseases between healthcare professionals and patients during surgical procedures.

 Differences between surgical gloves and medical examination gloves (the type of gloves found in bulk containers in clinical examination rooms) are: